 - In England the Royal Academy was not set up until 1768 - It has moved over the years.
-It started in Pall Mall and moved to Old then New Somerset House, then National Gallery, then Burlington House - The first president was Sir Joshua Reynolds (15 Discourses over 21 years). - It taught art, it held a Summer Exhibition and it appointed 40 Academicians
+It started in Pall Mall and moved to the Old then New Somerset House, then the National Gallery, then Burlington House. - The first president was Sir Joshua Reynolds (who gave 15 annual Discourses over 21 years). - It taught art, it held a Summer Exhibition and it appointed 40 Academicians.

-Key point: Once set up, the Royal Academy controlled fine art from training to exhibiting
+Key point: Once set up, the Royal Academy was powerful and controlled fine art from training to exhibiting